saylesss88/nix-book/src/vcs/git.md

 **Key Limitations**:

-- Configuration files are not reverted: Rolling back only changes which system generation is active, it does not revert your actual configuration files (like `configuration.nix` or your flake files)
+- **Configuration files are not reverted**: Rolling back only changes which system generation is active, it does not revert your actual configuration files (like `configuration.nix` or your flake files)

-- User data and service data are not rolled back: Only files managed by Nix are affected.
+- **User data and service data are not rolled back**: Only files managed by Nix are affected.
 Databases, user files, and other persistent data remain unchanged, which can cause problems if, for example, a service migrates its database schema during an upgrade

-- Manual changes persist: Any manual edits to configuration files or system state outside of Nix are not reverted by a rollback
+- **Manual changes persist**: Any manual edits to configuration files or system state outside of Nix are not reverted by a rollback

 ## How Git Helps

-- Tracks every configuration change: By version-controlling your NixOS configs with Git, you can easily see what changed, when, and why.
+- **Tracks every configuration change**: By version-controlling your NixOS configs with Git, you can easily see what changed, when, and why.

-- True config rollback: If a configuration change causes issues, you can use `git checkout` or `git revert` to restore your config files to a previous good state, then rebuild your system
+- **True config rollback**: If a configuration change causes issues, you can use `git checkout` or `git revert` to restore your config files to a previous good state, then rebuild your system

-- Safer experimentation: You can confidently try new settings or upgrades, knowing you can roll back both your system state (with NixOS generations) and your config files (with Git).
+- **Safer experimentation**: You can confidently try new settings or upgrades, knowing you can roll back both your system state (with NixOS generations) and your config files (with Git).

-- Collaboration and backup: Git lets you share your setup, collaborate with others, and restore your configuration if your machine is lost or damaged.
+- **Collaboration and backup**: Git lets you share your setup, collaborate with others, and restore your configuration if your machine is lost or damaged.

 In summary: NixOS rollbacks are powerful for system state, but they don’t manage